ksator/junos-automation-with-AWX/README.md

 - An AWX organization
 - An AWX team.
 The team belongs to the organization created above
 - An AWX user.
 The user belongs to the organization created above
 - Credentials for AWX to connect to junos devices.
-These credentials belongs to the organization created above
+These credentials belong to the organization created above
 - An AWX project.
 The project belongs to the organization created above.
 The project uses playbooks from a git repository.
 - An AWX inventory. it belongs to the organization created above
 - An equivalent AWX template for each playbook from the git repository